richplastow/generic-user-server/notes/02-set-up-google-firebase.md

 ```

 I got an email shortly after "Action needed: Secrets detected in recent commits
-to richplastow/generic-user-server", which refers to the tryout-firebase.js file.
+to richplastow/generic-user-server", which refers to the tryout-firebase.js file -
-Maybe that should be deleted??!
+I deleted that.

+I also got a "Deploy to Firebase Hosting on merge: All jobs have failed" message.
+After clicking ‘View workflow run’, I saw `npm ERR!
+Missing script: "build"`.

+I added `"build": "echo 'TODO build script'",` to the `"scripts"` object of
+package.json.
+The next time I pushed